influxdata/docs-v2/content/influxdb/v2.2/reference/release-notes/influxdb.md

   -  NATS is no longer embedded in InfluxDB.
 Because InfluxDB no longer requires a port for NATS, port conflict issues are reduced.
 - Resolve the issue that prevented the browser from tracking the cookie `expiry` correctly, causing the cookie to expire automatically when restarting the browser or changing tabs.
 Now, the cookie is correctly preserved.
 - Allow unlimited Flux http calls.
 Previously, http requests failed silently after 100MB of data transfer.
+- Remove pagination limits on the `/telegrafs` API.
+Previously, pagination wasn't exposed to the API, so API requests were limited to the default 20 pages.

 ## v2.1.1 [2021-11-08]